 Here is your Ultimate Jetset French Polynesia & Bora Bora Travel Guide

-Let’s start with where to stay in French Polynesia:
+Where to stay in French Polynesia

 I highly recommend choosing one resort and spending your whole time there, rather than bopping around to multiple resorts in one stay.
 You’ll want to soak it up and relax once you get to this perfect island paradise, and make the resort island your home.
 And you definitely don’t want to feel rushed in Bora Bora.
 Before my trip, I researched extensively all the best resorts in Bora Bora, and I landed on three very different experiences so that I could tell you guys about each of them.
 1) The Four Seasons Bora Bora, 2) The Conrad Bora Bora and 3) The Hilton Moorea.
 Of these, the Four Seasons is most expensive, the Conrad about 2/3 of the price of a bungalow at the Four Seasons, and the Hilton about half the price of the Four Seasons.